 Travel Approval Guidelines for petitioning can be found in the right-hand menu.

 Petitions are approved under the conditions at the time of approval.
 If a new travel advisory is issued or circumstances change, the proposal must be reconsidered.
-If the program is ongoing and the country remains rated at a Level 3 or Level 4, the program must be reapproved each time an individual or group of students plans to participate.
+If the program or activity is ongoing and the country or area remains rated at a Level 3 or Level 4, the program must be reapproved each time an individual or group of students plans to participate.

-If a student chooses to participate in an education abroad activity in a country rated by the U.S. Department of State as Level 3 or Level 4 without ITRRC approval or in an activity for which the ITRRC has denied a petition, the student cannot be registered for any UNH credits during this period, is ineligible for financial aid from the University or allowed to use any UNH funding, and will not be awarded UNH credit or transfer credit.
+If a student chooses to travel to a country or area rated by the U.S. Department of State as Level 3 or Level 4 without ITRRC approval or to participate in an activity for which the ITRRC has denied a petition, the student cannot be registered for any UNH credits during this period, is ineligible for financial aid from the University or allowed to use any UNH funding, and will not be awarded UNH credit or transfer credit.